suyashtripathi333/Joking-chrome-Extension/README.md

 # Joking-chrome-Extension
-This my first web chrome web extension
+This is my first web chrome web extension